Saturday, December 26, 2015

 The event is a drama that starts slowly, with a single match.

 Yet December 21st today is fundamentally science.
 As the shortest day of our year, it’s an opportunity to explain to curious kids what the sun does and how the tilt of the Earth’s axis works.
-Our solstice is a day when religion and science can relax together.
+The solstice is a day when religion and science can relax together.

 Thus our solstice event has sought to join: